PUBLICATIONS circle 14 Nov 2024

 By Ian Wright, Nadia Czachor, Krystal Cunningham-Foran and Victoria Knesl

-A consideration by the District Court of Queensland of whether an inspection of the situation and operation of a quarry plant in Kin Kin is efficient and economical in the context of this litigation.
+A consideration by the District Court of Queensland of whether an inspection of the situation and operation of a quarry plant in Kin Kin is efficient and economical in the context of the litigation.

 In brief